top of page

 How do you know what dose I require, can I have too much?

-I offer 500mg once a month, if you took more than this amount its unlikely to cause any harm.
+I offer 500mg once a month, if you took more than this amount it's unlikely to cause any harm.

 How many injections do I need?